deepak404found/vicharak-api/_docs/setup.md

 Django Rest Framework (DRF) is an open-source framework for building Web APIs with Django.
 It provides robust tools for authentication, serialization, permissions, and views, making API development seamless and efficient.
 With a browsable API feature, DRF simplifies debugging and testing.

+For more details, refer to the official [DRF documentation](https://www.django-rest-framework.org/).

 ### ✨ Key Features of DRF

 - **🔄 Serialization**: Converts complex data types into JSON.